Twitter will suspend accounts tweeting about conspiracy theory group QAnon

 Last year, the FBI issued a warning about “conspiracy theory-driven domestic extremists” and designated QAnon as a potential domestic extremist threat.

-QAnon also claims Democrats are behind international crime rings.
-(Reporting by Rama Venkat in Bengaluru and Katie Paul in San Francisco; Editing by Leslie Adler)
+Reporting by Rama Venkat, Kanishka Singh in Bengaluru and Katie Paul in San Francisco; Editing by Leslie Adler